-¶ 20.
-Original sin standeth not in the following of Adam, as the Pelagians do vainly talk, but it is the corruption of the nature of every man that naturally is engendered of the offspring of Adam, whereby man is very far gone from original right-eousness, and of his own nature inclined to evil, and that continually.
+¶20.
+Original sin standeth not in the following Adam, as the Pelagians do vainly talk, but it is the corruption of the nature of every man that aturally is engendered of the offspring of Adam, hereby man is very far gone from original rightbusness, and of his own nature inclined to evil ad that continually.

 VIII.
-OF FREE WILL.
+Of Free Will.

-Adam is such that he cannot turn and prepare himself by his own natural strength and works to faith and calling upon God; wherefore we have no power to do good works, pleasing and acceptable to God, without the grace of God by Christ enabling us, that we may have a good will, and working with us, when we have that good will.
+¶ 21.
+The condition of man after the fall of dam is such that he cannot turn and prepare himlf by his own natural strength and works to faith and calling upon God; wherefore we have no power to do good works, pleasing and acceptable to God, without the grace of God by Christ enabling us, that we may have a good will, and working with us, when we have that good will.